AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/stars-and-flames/set-score-fields-to-be-used-for-stars-and-flames-in-sales-insight.md

 title: Set Score Fields to be used for Stars and Flames in Sales Insight
 exl-id: 640f6d53-71ee-4a6d-b28a-82f3825b8f8e
 ---
-# Set Score Fields to be used for Stars and Flames in Sales Insight {#set-score-fields-to-be-used-for-stars-and-flames-in-sales-insight}
+# Set Score Fields to be used for [!UICONTROL Stars] and [!UICONTROL Flames] in [!DNL Sales Insight] {#set-score-fields-to-be-used-for-stars-and-flames-in-sales-insight}

 >[!NOTE]
 >
 >**Admin Permissions Required**

-By default, Marketo Sales Insight uses the **Lead Score** field to calculate stars and flames.
+By default, [!DNL Marketo Sales Insight] uses the **[!UICONTROL Lead Score]** field to calculate stars and flames.
 But if you want to pick a different field, here's how:

 >[!TIP]
 >